 I was two years into a five year dating relationship with the incredible guy that would eventually become my husband (chosen without the benefit of any celestial confirmation, by the way).
 We were both working at different camps that summer.
 Every other Saturday the staff would have a free night off between one set of campers leaving and another set arriving the next day.
 This was a luxury and one that we usually spent together out in the real world, dressing in regular clothes and going to see whichever movie of the week held the most mass appeal.

 One particular week the movie was Robin Hood, Prince of Thieves, with Kevin Costner.
-I was all ready to pile into one of the cars that was heading into the nearest real town, when I got the news that there was a pretty significant meteor shower on tap for that night in the area, with a good chance of little cloud coverage and excellent viewing.
+I was all ready to pile into one of the cars that was heading into the nearest real town, when I heard the news that there was a pretty significant meteor shower on tap for that night in the area, with a good chance of little cloud coverage and excellent viewing.
 And if my childhood lake provided a clear night time sky, it did not even compare to the one at that camp and the minimal outside light pollution.
 So, I semi-reluctantly decided to stay alone at camp to try my chances once again at finally seeing at least one of those elusive shooting stars.

-The projected time frame for optimal viewing was between 9:00pm and 11:00pm.
-I headed to the pier on the camp lake around 8:30pm, armed with my pillow, blanket, Skin So Soft lotion (the insect repellent of the early '90s) and my mini-boombox loaded up with new batteries and a Rich Mullins cassette tape.
+The projected time frame for optimal viewing was between 9:00pm and 11:00pm. headed to the pier on the camp lake around 8:30pm, armed with my pillow, blanket, Skin So Soft lotion (the insect repellent of the early '90s) and my mini-boombox loaded up with new batteries and a Rich Mullins cassette tape.

 It was quiet and peaceful with the the camp nearly empty, and I spread out my stuff on the pier, popped in the cassette, laid back, and prepared for the event that I had literally been waiting on for almost two decades--my first glimpse of a shooting star.
 My excitement level bordered on downright giddiness, especially as my watch edged closer to 9:00pm.